Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.

 Likewise, if a company is heavily reliant on a single customer or has a crucial patent that is set to expire in the near future, I’ll toss it into the no growth bucket.
 If it still shows up as undervalued at this lower valuation, then I need to take a closer look and really decide if the low price is worth the added risk.
 It may not be.
 Simply because a company shows up as undervalued by the numbers, doesn’t mean I have to take the bait and buy it.
 I think of it as a helpful suggestion only.

 Unquestionably, the no growth category is a scary place to hang out.
 But there are quite a few companies out there that fall into this bucket, especially once you adjust away the effects of inflation.
 So there is lots to choose from in this arena.
 And because the stories are so unattractive, these stocks can drift down into deeply undervalued territory.
 Ideally, as you research these companies, you’d like to see some light at the end of the tunnel.
-Some reason or opportunity for the company to pull itself out of the doldrums.
+Some reason to believe that this company can pull itself out of the doldrums.
 You need to enter this space with your eyes wide open, but if you do your due diligence there are opportunities to be had down here.

 High Growth

-While these sorts of companies rarely come cheap, occasionally you’ll find one whose growth prospects are being overlooked or under-rated by the market and you can get in at a reasonable price.
-If I can buy in at a significant discount then not only do I stand the chance of getting a nice ride from the p:e ratio re-rating upwards as the valuation gap closes, but I’ll also enjoy an added tailwind along the way from an increase in the underlying earnings.
-A higher p:e ratio on higher earnings can be a powerful combination.
+While these sorts of companies rarely come cheap, occasionally you’ll find one whose growth prospects are being overlooked or underrated by the market and you can get in at a reasonable price.
+If I can buy in at a significant discount then not only do you stand the chance of getting a nice ride from the p:e ratio re-rating upwards as the valuation gap closes, but there is always the possibility that future growth will exceed my typically conservative estimates or will last longer than the 5 years I have penciled in and that would add further fuel to the fire.

 Compounders